-The Meenakshi Sundareswarar Temple is the geographical centre and the fulcrum around which the daily life of the locals revolves.
-Laid out in the shape of square, a series of concentric streets culminating from the temple.
-The squares named after Tamil month names – Aadi, Chittirai, Avani-moola and Masi streets –have retained their traditional names.
-The original temple was sacked by Muslim invader Malik Kafur in 1310.
-The present structure is believed to have been built during 1623 to 1655 CE.
+Madurai’s recorded history goes back to the 3rd century BC.
+It is mentioned by Megasthenes, the Greek ambassador to India as well as Kautilya.
+The Meenakshi Sundareswarar Temple is the geographical center and the fulcrum around which the daily life of the locals revolve.
+The original temple was ransacked by the Muslim invader Malik Kafur in 1310 and the present structure is believed to have been built between 1623 and 1655 CE.

-Besides being a pilgrimage town, Madurai is an important industrial hub of Tamil Nadu.
-Motorcycle major TVS group, IT and ITES majors like Satyam, textile industries and industrial units connected to automobiles are located in Madurai.
+With motorcycle major TVS group, IT and IT-enabled services majors like Satyam, textile industries and industrial units connected with automobiles located here, Madurai is far more than just a temple town.
 The city also exports its famed jasmine flowers known as Madurai Malligai.

-The city also played a major role in the Indian independence movement.
-Mahatma Gandhi decided to switch to wearing a loin cloth after seeing agricultural labourers wearing it in Madurai.
-Madurai’s festivals are also popular and also attract lots of visitors.
-Meenakshi Tirukalyanam, the 10-day annual festival celebrated during April-May, attracts over one million visitors.
-The Jallikattu, the game of taming of angry bulls, is similar to the Pampalona Bull Run held in Spain.
+Festivals of Madurai are popular and attract a lot of visitors.
+Meenakshi Tirukalyanam, the 10-day annual festival celebrated during April-May, attracts over a million visitors.
+The Jallikattu, the game of taming angry bulls, is similar to the Pampalona Bull Run held in Spain.

 Madurai also serves as the gateway to hill stations like Kodaikanal and Munnar and to the famous wildlife hot spot Periyar National Park.

-Madurai offers a plethora of options for stay.
-Right from hostels, budget, mid-range to star hotels, the temple city offers it all.
-Though many of the budget accommodations are located close to the railway station, some are located close to the Meenakshi temple.
-Madurai is a small town and options to travel in the city are also available, so distances should not be a concern.
-Most of the luxury hotels are located within a 10 km radius of the airport.
-Weather tends to be quite hot in summer, so it is advisable to book AC rooms.
+Madurai has accommodation for all budgets.
+Most of the budget hotels are located close to the railway station, some are located close to the Meenakshi temple.
+Being a small city, travel should not be a concern.
+Most of the mid-range and luxury hotels are located within a 10 km radius of the airport.
+Summers tend to be hot so it is advisable to book air conditioned rooms.

 Vegetarians need not despair.
-Eateries serving authentic Iyengar style meals and breakfast can be found in the city.
+Eateries serving authentic Iyengar style meals and breakfast can also be found easily in the city.
 Some restaurants also offer Rajasthani thalis.
-Chinese, continental and Chettinad cuisine can be savoured in addition to the ubiquitous South Indian specialities.
+Chinese, Continental and Chettinad cuisine can be savored in addition to the ubiquitous south Indian specialties.

 The average minimum and maximum temperature of Madurai is as given below.
 The best time to visit Madurai is also specified.